Eric Peterson: Stage

 In 1971, Peterson began his acting career when he helped found the collective theatre company Tamahnous Theatre in Vancouver, British Columbia.
 There he received major roles in versions of The Bacchae and Nijinsky, both directed by John Gray.

 In 1974, he moved to Toronto, Ontario, and joined Theatre Passe Muraille, a leading collective ensemble in Canada.
 He had main roles in productions of The Farm Show, The West Show, Them Donnelly’s, and 1837: The Farmers' Revolt.
 It was in this latter Rick Salutin production that he gained the greatest recognition, playing William Lyon Mackenzie and Lady Backwash.

 In 1976, Peterson began to collaborate with John Gray again, writing Billy Bishop Goes to War.
 The play, which premiered in Vancouver in 1978, went on tour internationally, garnering positive reviews on Broadway, where Peterson won the Clarence Derwent Award for most promising performer, in London's West End.
 He was also nominated for Best Actor at the Edinburgh Festival Mainstage.
 In 1998, Peterson acted in the play once more at the Canadian Stage in Toronto.

 Peterson's later stage appearances include Love and Anger at the Factory Theatre, Health (another collaboration with John Gray) at the Vancouver Playhouse and the lead role in Richard Ill at the Young People’s Theatre.
 In October 2000, he performed in Hysteria at the Canadian Stage and in January 2001, he appeared in Clout at the National Arts Centre in Ottawa.

 Between November 20 and December 13, 2008, Peterson starred as family patriarch and business man Helge Klingenfeldt in The Company Theatre's production of Festen at the Berkeley Street Theatre in Toronto, Ontario, Canada.

 Between August 8 and 29, 2009, Peterson reprised the lead role in Billy Bishop Goes to War at the Soulpepper Theatre Company in Toronto.
 The company announced that the production was planned to return in 2010.
 In the same year, he played Wiff Roach in Soulpepper's revival of David French's 1973 play Of the Fields, Lately.

-He's currently playing the role of Percy Schmeiser in the docu-drama Seeds.
+In the early to mid 2010s he played the role of Percy Schmeiser in the docu-drama play Seeds.

 Television

-Until Corner Gas, his most famous role on television was his award-winning role as Leon Robinovitch, a left-wing lawyer, on Street Legal.
+Until Corner Gas, his best known role on television was his award-winning turn as Leon Robinovitch, a left-wing lawyer, on Street Legal.
 His more notable television work includes 1998's Nothing Sacred (a movie for which he also co-produced and appeared in the stage version), Night Heat and This Is Wonderland.
 He also appeared as Hank Stewart in the Hippocratic Oath episode of Alfred Hitchcock Presents for AHF Film Productions.